DYAI2025/Home-agent/DEPLOYMENT.md

 ## Architecture Overview

 The system consists of:
-1. LiveKit Server for real-time communication
+1. An externally managed LiveKit Server for real-time communication
 2. Node.js frontend for avatar cockpit interface
 3. Python agent with all AI features
 4. MongoDB for data persistence (external service)